-Key takeaways from President Biden’s ‘big boy’ NATO news conference
+Key takeaways from Biden’s NATO news conference: gaffes and defiance

 “There are other people who could beat Trump, too.
 But it’s awful hard to start from scratch,” Biden said.

-He offered warm words to Vice President Harris, his running mate and a figure often invoked as a possible replacement for Biden on the campaign trail.
+The Democrat also offered warm words to Vice President Harris, his running mate and a figure often invoked as a possible replacement, should he step away from the race.

 “This is a hell of a prosecutor.
 She was a first-rate person, and in the Senate, she was really good.
 I wouldn’t have picked her unless I thought she was qualified to be president,” Biden remarked.